Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-Cabinets: Install cabinet latches in your bathrooms, kitchen, laundry room and mud room so your little one can’t open them on their own.
+Install cabinet latches in your bathrooms, kitchen, laundry room and mud room to baby proof your home so your little one can’t open them on their own.

-Chemicals: Even with cabinet locks and latches, make sure to move all chemicals to a high location where little hands can’t reach them.
-Then, make sure that the doors and locks are kid-proof.
+Even with cabinet locks and latches, make sure to move all chemicals to a high location where little hands can’t reach them.
+Then, make sure that the doors and locks are child-proof.

-Electric Outlets: Cover them with safety covers, especially those that a child can reach from the floor.
+To baby proof your home, cover electrical outlets with safety covers.
+Especially those that a child can reach from the floor.

 - If you have bookcases, televisions, dressers and other furniture that could topple forward and onto a baby, secure them to the wall so they can’t be pulled over or move them out of your house altogether.